JonasMoss/univariateML/vignettes/overview.md

 ![plot of chunk egypt](figure/egypt-1.png)

-# Comparing Many Models with AIC
+## Comparing Many Models with AIC
+The [AIC](https://en.wikipedia.org/wiki/Akaike_information_criterion) is a handy and easy to use model selection tool, as it only depends on the loglikelihood and number of parameters of the models.
+The \code{AIC} generic in `R` can take multiple models, and the lower the \code{AIC} the better.

 Since all the data is positive we will only try densities support on the positive half-line.